julioalcazar/Notes/CloudComputingConcepts.md

 ### Group Membership Service
 A group membership service should give surviving processes a consistent view of which nodes that are alive.

+### Distributed Failure Detectors: Desirable Properties
+* Completeness: Each failure is detected
+* Accuracy: there is no mistaken detection
+* Speed: Time to first detection of a faliure
+* Scale: Equal load on each member, and Network Message load.